SherlockPsy/Life/02_CONTRACT_STATE.md

 There are no biological meters.
 There are no thresholds.
 There are no checks.

-There is only **written bodily evidence** and a Reader rereading it.

-The body does not exist as data.
+There is no physiology engine.

+There is only:
+- written bodily evidence (public)
+- private bodily interpretation (private)
+- rereading

 The body exists only as described.

 ---

-## ARTICLE I: THE LAW OF SOMATIC INFERENCE

-### 1. No Possession of State

-An Agent does not “have” fatigue.
-An Agent does not “have” injury.
-An Agent does not “have” adrenaline.

-An Agent rereads its evidence and privately infers what actions remain plausible.

-Nothing is computed.
-Nothing is stored.
+## CORE ASSERTION

+> Bodily condition is never a field.
+> It is always a conclusion drawn from text.

 ---

-### 2. Evidence Dominance

-Observable bodily evidence constrains output.

-Examples of constraining evidence:
-- “She has not slept.”
+## I. PUBLIC BODILY EVIDENCE

+Public evidence may describe:
+- posture
+- movement
-- “His leg buckles.”
+- injury
+- fatigue signs
+- sensory limitation
+- physical failure
+- recovery actions

+Examples:
-- “Her hands shake.”
+- “Her hands tremble as she reaches for the cup.”
-- “Blood soaks through the bandage.”
+- “He leans heavily against the wall.”

-These descriptions do not label condition.
+- “She winces and does not put weight on her leg.”

+These descriptions:
+- assert no diagnosis
+- assert no duration
+- assert no severity level

-They constrain what can reasonably follow.
+They constrain plausibility only.

 ---

+## II.
+PRIVATE BODILY INTERPRETATION

+An Agent may privately interpret bodily evidence.

+These interpretations:
+- occur during rereading
+- may be written to the Private Ledger
+- persist only if written

+Examples of private ledger entries:
+- “I am more injured than I want to admit.”
+- “I don’t trust my leg to hold.”
+- “I think I pushed myself too far.”

+These are not facts.
+They are beliefs.

+---

-## ARTICLE II: LIMITATION THROUGH TEXT
+## III.
+CONSTRAINT THROUGH CONTINUITY

-### 1. Constraint, Not Enforcement
+### 1. No Enforcement, Only Inconsistency

 The system does not enforce bodily limits.
-The Reader authors them by rereading.

-If evidence implies impairment, the Reader must not output actions that contradict it.
+Instead:
+- outputs that contradict bodily evidence are invalid
+- outputs that ignore bodily continuity are rejected

 Example:
-- Evidence: “She drags her injured leg.”
+- Evidence: “Blood soaks through the bandage.”
-- Forbidden output: “She sprints up the stairs.”
+- Forbidden output: “She runs up the stairs.”

-No numeric comparison occurs.
+No calculation occurs.
-Only narrative continuity.
+Only continuity.

 ---